-The pithiest summary of the Indian economy’s ambitious goals to clock five trillion Dollar economy by 2024 comes straight from none other than Prime Minister Narendra Modi himself.
+The pithiest summary of the Indian economy’s ambitious goals to clock a five trillion dollar economy by 2024 comes straight from none other than Prime Minister Narendra Modi himself.
 He has not diluted his vision by an iota despite concerns being flagged by economists for a global economic meltdown and its cascading impact.

-His perception that crackdown on economic offenders and a slew of measures initiated by his uninterrupted regime for the last six years will help the state in more ways than one.
+His perception that a crackdown on economic offenders and a slew of measures initiated by his uninterrupted regime for the last six years will help the state in more ways than one.
 His confidence, despite negative indicators, apparently suggests that the government would not hesitate to unfold more concessions and growth-oriented policies while cracking the whip on offenders to fix the economy.

 (PM Shared his vision of five trillion Economy with JP Morgan International Council: Shubhang Arora)

 IMF recently forecast meltdown and slashed India’s projections of growth but the government says its commitment to scale set targets, on positive developments at various fronts, is non-negotiable.
 The government’s optimism stems from developments like the burgeoning number of taxpayers, ever-tightening of the noose around those who used to siphon away huge chunks of government’s revenue to replenish their bottomless coffers and many other developments like the pruning of government’s wasteful expenditures, fiscal prudence,and tapping of more avenues to generate revenue.

 There is a common perception among people that if there were no pilferage in government’s assets and revenue, for example in railways, the world’s largest railway network, would have tracks of gold what to talk of iron.
 The government is initiating steps to boost consumption by reducing GST on key commodities but more such efforts are required like for sectors like the automobile industry and inputs for the real-estate.